DanteASC4/G_Login/README.md

 3. Logged in

-Login in and signup could be the same page, just handled differently with rendering and based on the URLm
+Login in and signup could be the same page, just handled differently with rendering and based on the URL